haptork/easyLambda/_docs/08-unit-expr.md

   etc. The **bunch(n)** property calls the function with n number of new rows each time that many rows arrive, the last call to the function is with whatever rows are left and may have lesser number of rows.

+  Reduction operations keep the results for each key in buffer till the end of data.
+However, if we can guarantee about ordering of data on key columns then the reduction operation can flush the results of a key to the next unit before end of data.
+In other words if we know that data is arranged in such a way that all the rows with the same keys are next to each other then the reduce only holds data for the current key and as soon as a new key appears it sends the results for the existing key to the next unit.
+It is very common to have ordered data especially in simulations and experiments.

+## zip

+This is similar to functional programming zip (with key) or relational data-base join.
+It zips two streams together.
+It takes as argument the other flow object as returned from build or run argument.
+The default output is all the columns of first stream followed by all the columns of the second stream.
+However, column selection can be used as with other units to select columns to output.
+Key can be provided for both the strems together or separately as shown in the demoZip example.